 Netlify provides Redirects for such cases.
 So I added a static

 _redirects file to my main page, and now it correctly links to the second page hosted on Netlify:

 /blog/* https://mokkapps-blog.netlify.com/:splat 200

-Now all I have to do this is write my blog posts or make any other changes on my websites and push them to my Git provider.
-Netlify then automatically builds and deploy the pages.
+Now all I have to do is to write my blog posts or make any other changes on my websites and push them to my Git provider.
+Netlify then automatically builds and deploys the pages.

-It makes really fun to build and deploy websites using services like Hugo and Netlify.
-I can highly recommend to take a look at them, maybe you can need them for your current or future projects.
+It's fun to build and deploy websites using services like Hugo and Netlify.
+I highly recommend looking at them, and maybe you can need them for your current or future projects.